Balaaabduljalil/NLP-news-classification/README.md

 # Running on cloud/local machine

-To run the application, we can use the pre-build docker image available Docker hub and simply run the following command
+To run the application, we can use the pre-build docker image available on Docker Hub and simply run the following command

 ```
 docker run --rm -p 8080:8080 imadelh/news:v1